 2. Resale Shops

 Similar to nonprofit thrift stores, resale shops typically operate under the umbrella of a charitable organization or hospital.
-Resale shops are smaller than their thrift store counterparts, and tend to have a better quality of items for sale than what you can find at a thrift store.
+Resale shops are smaller than their thrift store counterparts and tend to have better-quality items than what you can find at a thrift store.

 3. Pawn Shops